dib-lab/2020-paper-sourmash-gather/manuscript.md

 and mapping rates for the four evaluation metagenomes in Table
 @tbl:genbank-cover.
-Broadly speaking, we see that k-mer based estimates of metagenome composition align closely with the number of bases covered by mapped reads.
+Broadly speaking, we see that k-mer based estimates of metagenome composition align closely with the number of bases covered by mapped reads: the y axis has not been re-scaled, so hash matches and read mapping correspond well.
 This suggests that the k-mer based min-set-cov approach effectively selects reference genomes for metagenome read mapping.

 For mock metagenomes (panels X and Y), there appears to be a close